StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `static bool Permission.IsInteractive(PermissionType permission)` — Does this permission need the user to approve it?
 This typically means a popup window will come up when you Request this permission, and the user has a chance to decline it.
 If your app is an Android Service, this only reflects the Dangerous status of the permission.
   - `permission` — The permission you're interested in.
   - returns — True if the permission requires user interaction, false otherwise.
-- `static void Permission.Request(PermissionType permission)` — This sends off a request to the OS for a particular permission!
-If the permission IsInteractive, then this will bring up a popup that the user may need to interact with.
+- `static void Permission.Request(PermissionType[] permissions)` — This sends off a request to the OS for one or more permissions!
+If a permission IsInteractive, then this will bring up a popup that the user may need to interact with.
 Otherwise, this will silently approve the permission.
 This means that the permission may take an arbitrary amount of time before it's approved, or declined.
+Requesting multiple permissions in a single call is preferable to chaining individual requests yourself, since the OS gets to present them together and you avoid the risk of a follow-up request getting dropped while an earlier popup is still up.
+Any permissions that aren't known on the current platform are skipped with a warning.
 If your app is an Android Service, this function will do nothing.
-  - `permission` — The permission to request.
+  - `permissions` — The permission(s) to request.
 - `static PermissionState Permission.State(PermissionType permission)` — Retreives the current state of a particular permission.
 This is a fast check, so it's fine to call frequently.
   - `permission` — The permission you're interested in.
   - returns — Check `PermissionState` for details.